vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/11_Hydroelectric_Energy.md

 2. If an 80 kg person is capable of delivering external mechanical energy at a rate of 200 W sustained over several minutes,[^34] how high would they be able to climb in two minutes?
 3. A 10 kg box is lifted 2 m off the floor and placed on a frictionless horizontal conveyor to take it 30 m across a warehouse.
 At the end of the conveyor, it is lowered 1 m where it ends up on a shelf.[^35]
 11 Hydroelectric Energy 181
-29: ... aside from construction and decom- missioning aspects
+29: ... aside from construction and decommissioning aspects
 30: ... no imposed short-term fluctuations in available power, as happens for solar or wind 31:... the dam itself, at least; turbines and generators will need periodic replacement 32:... mountains or canyons to hold the reservoir